Once 5G becomes a reality it will create jobs in the telecom sector: Paul Dupuis, MD & CEO, Randstad India

 According to data compiled by brokerage firm CLSA, FY18 turned out to be the slowest in terms of hiring in the last four fiscal years, while FY16 saw the best with growth of 4.2%.
-It is widely estimated by headhunter analysts the job market may see a slight growth by the end of the year but will be less than the FY16.
+It is widely estimated by workforce analysts that the job market may see a recovery at the end of 2018, but will be less than FY16.
 It is also estimated that the job market in FY19 may see a growth of 4.1 %.

-A recent report has suggested that telecom sector may let go of 60,000 plus employees at the end of this financial year.
-BW people speaks to Paul Dupuis, MD & CEO Randstad India on what this job slash means to the Indian economy, which sectors may get affected along and his vision on the future of jobs by 2020.
+A recent report has suggested that telecom sector might have to let go of 60,000+ employees by the end of the financial year.
+BW people speaks to Paul Dupuis, MD & CEO Randstad India on what this contraction means to the Indian economy, which sectors may get affected and his vision on the future of jobs by 2020.

 Edited Excerpts from his interview.

-Q- As per a recent report, about 65,000 jobs are going to be slashed in the telecom sector at the end of this year.
+Q. As per a recent report, about 65,000 jobs are going to be slashed in the telecom sector at the end of this financial year.
 So what kind of crisis will this lead the Indian economy into?

 I think we need to be very careful, while using the term crisis.
 Let us not be presumptuous about anything here.
 When you think about the current situation, this has been in the making for about 10 years.
 We saw it coming.
-In any industry, competitive markets thrive when there are 3, 4 players.
+In any industry, competitive markets thrive when there are 3 - 4 players.
 And even when there is one it is very dangerous.
-It was the same thing when Indigo came in.
-There is a reinvention happening with telecom right now, I would not call it a crisis but an evolution in this sector.
+It was the same thing when Indigo disrupted the civil aviation market too.
+There is a reinvention happening in the telecom sector too.
+I would not call it a crisis, rather an evolution.

 These 65,000 jobs that we talk about, we have to be very careful with this headline.
-These are not carefully crafted niche roles, that will be impacted.
-These roles that would get affected are actually quiet transferrable and generic roles.
+These are not carefully crafted niche roles that will be impacted.
+These roles that would get affected are actually quite transferrable and generic roles.
 So a sales person in telecom can be a sales person in some other area as well.

-Q- As a staffing company I think you can forsee the future a little bit for 2020?
+Q. As a staffing company can you foresee the future a little bit for 2020?
 Which companies do you think are going to see maximum number of job creation?